 \subsubsection{Semantic segmentation on VOC/COCO}

 \textbf{Experiment setting.} DeepLabV3 is adopted as the semantic segmentation framework.
-We fine tune segmentation models on training set of PASCAL VOC\cite{VOC} and COCO\cite{COCO} dataset, then evaluate trained models on validation set of PASCAL VOC using mean intersection over union (mIoU) and report the final results for comparison.
-We fine tune each model for 50 epochs with AdamW.
-Readers may refer to more details about training settings in supplementary materials.
+We fine-tune models on the training set of PASCAL VOC~\citep{VOC} and COCO~\citep{COCO} dataset, then evaluate trained models on the validation set of PASCAL VOC using mean intersection over union (mIoU) and report the final results for comparison.
+We fine-tune each model for 50 epochs with AdamW.

 \textbf{Results comparison.} Results are summarized in Table~\ref{transformer_downsteam}.
-We can see that MobileViT-S and MobileViT-ParC-S have the best trade-off between model scale and mIOU.
-Compared with ResNet-101, MobileViT-S and MobileViT-ParC-S achieve competitive mIOU, while having much fewer parameters.
+We can see that MobileViT-S and MobileViT-ParC-S have the best trade-off between model scale and mIoU.
+Compared with ResNet-101, MobileViT-S, and MobileViT-ParC-S achieve competitive mIoU while having much fewer parameters.